ripter/pforth-raylib/README.md

 ### Future Plans

-I intend to remove CMake and platforms that are not supported by Raylib in the future.
-The project will use Make as the build tool.
-For now, the only platform being tested is platforms/unix/Makefile.
+I intend to remove platforms that are not supported by Raylib in the future.
+ATM only platform being tested is platforms/unix/Makefile.
+I have not tested cmake in the root of the project but I intend on getting that working for all supported platforms.
+I am brand new to CMake, so it will take me a while to switch over.

 For now, the main Makefile can be run like this: